Philadelphia Eleven: Women involved

 Bozarth was the first woman to be ordained as a deacon in the Diocese of Oregon on September 8, 1971.
 Her husband, Philip Ross Campbell (Bozarth-Campbell), was ordained as a deacon in 1973 and as a priest in 1974.
 In 1975 Bozarth incorporated Wisdom House, an ecumenical spirituality center, as a 501(c)3 non-profit religious corporation of the State of Minnesota (later the State of Oregon).
 She served at Wisdom House as priest-in-charge.
 After her husband's death in 1985, she returned to Sandy, Oregon and moved Wisdom House to her home there.
 She discontinued travel and public speaking in 1994 but was able to attend the 25th anniversary celebrations in Philadelphia in 1999.
-In 2004 Bozarth retired from her counseling practice and regular celebrations of the Holy Eucharist at Wisdom House, but she continues to write and offer prayers and poems on meditation blogs, celebrate the Eucharist for special occasions and provide pastoral care when asked, mostly by telephone or mail.
+In 2004 Bozarth retired from her counseling practice and regular celebrations of the Holy Eucharist at Wisdom House.
+She continues to write and offer prayers and poems on blogs, celebrate the Eucharist for special occasions and provide pastoral care when asked, mostly by telephone or mail.

-Bozarth is a poet and author and has written two books on grief, Life is Goodbye/Life is Hello~ Grieving Well through All Kinds of Loss (1982) and A Journey through Grief (1990) and various meditation and poetry books.
-Her poem "Transfiguration" was presented to the Mayor of Hiroshima in May, 1980, becoming part of the permanent collection of the Peace Memorial Garden.
+Bozarth is a poet and author.
+In 1978 she published her memoir Womanpriest: A Personal Odyssey.
+She has also two books on grief, Life is Goodbye/Life is Hello~ Grieving Well through All Kinds of Loss (1982) and A Journey through Grief (1990) and various meditation and poetry books.
+Her poem "Transfiguration" was presented to the Mayor of Hiroshima in May 1980, becoming part of the permanent collection of the Peace Memorial Garden.
 Bozarth's 10th anniversary poem for the Philadelphia Ordinations, "Passover Remembered," has become an ecumenical touchstone and is broadly used by women and men in leadership in Roman Catholic religious communities and others in various traditions.
 Bozarth has lectured for the Institute of Women Today in Chicago and several other cities, including Mankato, Minnesota, where she also gave a keynote address with Jean Audrey Powers at the first annual Women and Spirituality Conference in 1981.